BrandenKeck/DEPRECIATED_highchartsGlowEffects.js/README.md

 + this variation adds the same effect to an individual data point

 ### hgeAddHoverPlain(*chart*, *color*, *onSelectFunction()*, *offSelectFunction()*);
-+ this function applies a simple select effect of unchanging color
++ this function applies a simple hover effect of unchanging color
 + if no color is chosen a default color will be set
 + pass your chart in the form of $("#chartContainer").highcharts();
 + pass color as a hex value or shortcut (i.e. "red").
 Do not use rgb, etc.